herotechcourse/kotlin-lotto/README.md

 - [x] msg. `You have purchased N tickets.`
 - [x] msg. `Winning Statistics\n------------------\n`
 - [x] msg. `Total return rate is 0.N (A rate below 1 means a loss)`

+## Remindable Ideas

+- Create a value object, `LottoTickts` as a wrapper collection of `LottoTicket`
+    > "You could create a value object (e.g., LottoTickets) and send it a message like filterTicket()." -- da-nyee